groc-prog/nx-plugins/README.md

 ## 🚀 Generators
 The internal `nx-python` library provides a few generators to quickly scaffold new projects, applications, and libraries.
 Here is a list of all available generators:

-- `nx generate @nx-python-poetry/nx-python:poetry-project`: Creates a new poetry project.
+- `nx generate @<workspace>/nx-python:poetry-project`: Creates a new poetry project.
 The project can either be a library or an application.
-- `nx generate @nx-python-poetry/nx-python:fastapi-project`: Creates a new FastAPI project with all the necessary dependencies and minimal configuration.
+- `nx generate @<workspace>/nx-python:fastapi-project`: Creates a new FastAPI project with all the necessary dependencies and minimal configuration.
-- `nx generate @nx-python-poetry/nx-python:grpc-project`: Creates a new gRPC project with all the necessary dependencies and minimal configuration.
+- `nx generate @<workspace>/nx-python:grpc-project`: Creates a new gRPC project with all the necessary dependencies and minimal configuration.
-- `nx generate @nx-python-poetry/nx-python:shared-virtual-environment`: Migrates the current NX workspace to a shared virtual environment.
+- `nx generate @<workspace>/nx-python:shared-virtual-environment`: Migrates the current NX workspace to a shared virtual environment.

-All generators come with pre-configured linting, type-checking, formatting and a testing.
+All generators come with pre-configured linting, type-checking, formatting and testing.
 Both `FastAPI and gRPC` projects also provide a ready-to-go development server with HMR.
 The `shared-virtual-environment` generator is a bit special, so it will be explained in more detail in the section below.

 ### Shared virtual environment - The deep dive <a name="shared-virtual-environment"></a>
 A shared virtual environment allows you to work from the root of the workspace while still being able to work with your services and libraries like before.
-This can also increase install times, since you only have to install the dependencies once.
+This can also decrease install times, since you only have to install the dependencies once.

 #### Changes to the workspace
 If you create a shared virtual environment using the `shared-virtual-environment` generator, the following changes will be applied to your workspace: